francistopher/AlgoPrimeAlpha/README.md

 ## To do

 -  bfs
-  - the algorithm walk through
+   -  mark visited path as red